w3f/polkadot-wiki/docs/learn/learn-architecture.md

 slots.
 These slots are like cores on a computer's processor (a modern laptop's processor may have eight cores, for example).
 Each one of these cores can run one process at a time.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows these slots using two subscription models: permanent parachains and on-demand parachains.
-Permanent parachains have a dedicated slot (core) for their chain and are like a process that runs constantly.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows these slots using two subscription models: parachains and on-demand parachains.
+Parachains have a dedicated slot (core) for their chain and are like a process that runs constantly.
 On-demand parachains share slots amongst a group, and are thus more like processes that need to be woken up and run less frequently.

 Most of the computation that happens across the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network as a whole will be delegated